Shaam-K/News-reels/README.md

 # News-reels
 Displays 10 random current news information in the form of cards.
-You can set filters on what type of news yu want.
+You can set filters on what type of news you want.

 ## How to start-up project: